 - Pads – Some microphones have a pad built in.
 This allows you to attenuate the signal by a certain amount of dB (often -10/-15).
 This can be a handy feature to have as it’ll make your studio microphone more versatile.
 Being able to handle louder singers/players without the need for another mic is a great thing.

 - Polar Patterns – This is important to consider when thinking about how you will be doing your recordings.
 However, chances are that a first microphone is going to be a cardioid pick-up.
 Check out my article on polar patterns if you want to get more into the details.

 - Extra Equipment – Yes, the music tech industry is a bottomless pit of spending.
 However, the gear tends to offer longevity so making the right choices now will pay for itself eventually.
 If you’re buying your first studio microphone, make sure to pick up an XLR lead as well.
 Also, make sure you’ve got a recording interface so you can hook your microphone up to your PC.

 The choices are many and it can be quite overwhelming when trying to pick a first studio microphone.
 However, if you thoroughly assess what it is you’re looking to record, you should be OK.
-Understand the different microphone types so you get what you’re looking for and set a budget that you’re comfortable with.
+Generally, a large-diaphragm condenser microphone will be a good choice for your first studio microphone.
+If you are still in doubt, do a little more research to fully understand the different microphone types, so you get what you’re looking for and set a budget that you’re comfortable with.
 Make sure you’ve got all the extra bits you’ll need (cables, interface, etc.) and you should be good to go!